mcgooz/SousChef/README.md

 - Buttons - Users can click left/right buttons on the page to scroll through the recipes.
 - Mouse wheel & touchpad - The script allows horizontal scrolling via the scroll wheel or touchpad gestures.
 - Touchscreen - Users can swipe to scroll for a more fluid experience.

+##### Show/hide Password
+To enhance the UX, I added a show/hide password toggle on the registration and login pages, allowing users to easily view or conceal their password as needed.

 </details>